 Flea & Tick Control In Albuquerque

 The professional and knowledgeable staff at Valley Vetco Albuquerque has assisted many pet owners in the treatment and prevention of small parasite infestations in their pets.
-Valley Vetco is proud to carry the full line of FRONTLINE Plus topical flea and tick control products as well as chewable flea and tick products.
+Valley Vetco is proud to carry Frontline Plus/Frontline Gold topical flea and tick control products as well as Bravecto chewable flea and tick products.

 Protect Your Pet with FRONTLINE Plus Topical Flea & Tick Killer (apply every 30 days)